 - heat storage, which allows plants to continue producing power in the absence of solar radiation;

-- increased thermoelectric efficiency, with the development of central tower with molten salt receiver technology;
+- the molten salt solar receiver, increased thermoelectric efficiency, with the development of central tower with molten salt receiver technology;

 - SENSOL electricity production simulation and projection software;